-- 1. query the bus to be aware of the present devices; - 2. query the schema repository for the type of these devices, the type of data from the sensors / actuators, the possible actions, URLs to retrieve icons; - 3. query the database of metadata about devices to get the configuration of the installation (a friendly name to display, location and other tags associated with each device); - 4. query the cache for the latest known states of such equipment; - 5. dynamically build display screens and control interfaces for these devices.
+- 1. query the bus to be aware of the present devices; - 2. query devices about their description (model, manufacturer, URL, etc.); - 3. query the schema repository for the type of these devices, the type of data from the sensors / actuators, the possible actions;

+- 4. query the database of metadata about devices to get the configuration of the installation (a friendly name to display, location and other tags associated with each device); - 5. query the cache for the latest known states of such equipment; - 6. dynamically build display screens and control interfaces for these devices.